bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 ..
 4) "onLeaderLeave": It is invoked by a leader-task after passing an output barrier

-..
-To see a flow chart about how these methods intercommunicate see the page `Batch Streaming Engine`_ .
+To see a flow chart about how these methods intercommunicate see the :ref:`Batch_Streaming_Engine` section .

 The Batch module can either have a state or not.
 A state is a sort of a key-value storage and can be used to keep some global module variables related to processing.
 These variables are persisted and are recovered after a fail.
 A fail means that something is going wrong in one of the methods described above.
 In this case a whole module will be restarted.
 And the work will start on onInit method invocation.
 There is a manager inside module which grants access to: